 Sant’ Eustachio Il Caffè uses water from ancient aqueducts to brew their coffee and has delicious almond croissants.

-Next, we headed to the east side of the Tiber towards the Piazza Navona.
-On the way, we took a self-guided walking tour of the churches in the area.
-Our favorites were Chiesa di San Luigi dei Francesi, Basilica di Sant’Agostino and Sant’Agnese in Agone.
+Next, we headed to the east side of the Tiber and on the way, we took a self-guided walking tour of the churches in the area.
+Our favorites were Chiesa di San Luigi dei Francesi, Basilica di Sant’Agostino, and Sant’Agnese in Agone.

 The Pantheon, located in the Piazza della Rotonda, is only a 5 minute walk away from the Piazza Navona.
-We arrived by late afternoon because that is when the crowds have thinned.
+Best time to go is late afternoon, when the crowds have thinned.
 The piazza holds an elaborately sculpted fountain and inside the temple, you can observe the Oculus in the ceiling of the dome.

-The perfect beginning to our evening was at the Trevi Fountain.
+We began our evening at the Trevi Fountain.
 There were large crowds but when the sun set, the lights of the fountain were gorgeous.
 Per tradition, we went to the front and made a wish!

 My one suggestion for dinner on the first night is Etablì, an eclectic lounge that serves traditional Roman food.
 It is right down the street from Piazza Navona and located near several other authentic bars and restaurants.
-My beau and I shared a bottle of Chianti and started with one of the charcuterie plates- if you decided to go, and the courgette (zucchini stuffed with sausage, potatoes, provolone, pecorino cream and pumpkin flower) is still on the menu, order it and you will not be disappointed.
+My beau and I shared a bottle of Chianti and started with one of the charcuterie plates and the courgette (stuffed zucchini).

-We spent the second morning in Vatican City.
+Vatican City!
 I highly recommend that when you go, you arrive as early as possible to avoid long lines.
 Start at St. Peter’s Basilica (opens at 7 am) because there is no entrance fee.
 Next, head to the Vatican Museums.
 It is advised that you buy a fast-track ticket online beforehand- it can include a tour guide or you can purchase an audioguide once inside.

 After spending the first half of the day in the Vatican, we took the bus south to Trastevere.
-This charming area of Rome is filled with countless piazzas, ivy-covered trattorias and wine bars.
-When you visit, take your time walking the cobblestone streets and stop for lunch at one of the outdoor cafes.
+This charming area of Rome is filled with countless piazzas, ivy-covered trattorias, and wine bars.
+The Basilica di Santa Maria in this neighborhood is must-see.
+Also, take your time walking the cobblestone streets and stop for lunch at one of the outdoor cafes.

 La Renella – a traditional Roman Bakery that serves pizza and sandwiches on the go– take it to the nearest piazza, sit down and snack.